JohnStov/fsx-audio-workshop/slides/slides/index.md

 - Threading support to use the full power of modern CPUs.

 - A pluggable connection mechanism to allow dynamic reconfiguration.

+- Use Fable, WebMidi & WebAudio to move all this code to the browser

 ***